Cathedral of the Assumption, Carlow: Furnishings

 In 1855, an organ, purchased at the Paris Exhibition, was installed in the south transept, but later moved to the gallery.
 It was replaced in 1944.

 Extensive refurbishment was carried out in 1899 under Bishop Michael Comerford.
 A carved oak pulpit was designed by C.J.
 Buckley of Youghal and made in Bruges in 1898.
 The ornately carved pulpit is now in the Carlow County Museum.
 The main altar of Sicilian marble replaced the original wooden one.
 The new altar was consecrated by Bishop Comerford on 25 May 1890.
 It was made by Samuel Daly and Sons of Cork, and donated by the clergy and religious of the diocese in memory of the Very Rev. James Walsh, Bishop from 1856 to 1888.
 Bishop Walsh is buried in the cathedral in the same grave as his kinsman, Bishop Delany.
 Comerford also gave and consecrated the great bell, cast by John Warren and Sons of London.
 The oak-framed Stations of the Cross, donated by various Carlow families, were erected in 1896.

 In 1902 the stone baptismal font was replaced by a marble one as a memorial from the people of Carlow of Rev. John Corbett C.C., who died in accident while out shooting.
 The marble communion rails were installed in 1903.
-The Episcopal chair, fashioned in Bruges, is of paneled oak from the nearby estate of Oak Park.
+The Episcopal chair, fashioned in Bruges, is of panelled oak from the nearby estate of Oak Park.
 The marble statue of St. Patrick next to the Sacred Heart altar was a gift from the priests of the diocese in memory of Bishop Patrick Foley.

+During the refurbishment in the 1990s, new works were installed including a new altar and baptismal font by Michael Hoy.
+The organ was cleaned and tuned by the Irish Organ Company.